-Gobsmacked to see the Kaffe Fassett projects already emerging on Instagram.
+Gobsmacked to see the Kaffe Fassett projects on Instagram.
 Color is such a personal thing, and the choices everybody is making are surprising, inventive, and unexpected.

 That’s what it’s all about.
 The eternal message of Kaffe Fassett is to let it rip, to trust your intuition, and to explore.

-As for me, it has been a full-on Kaffe odyssey since October 30, when I cast on my Stranded Throw from Field Guide No. 13: Master Class.
+As for me, I’m knitting my own adventure variation of the Stranded Throw from Field Guide No. 13: Master Class.

 (The beginning of this tale is here.)